 - 10 to 12 baby potatoes

 - 1 large tomato

 - ½ inch ginger

-- 2 tbsp broken cashews or 10-12 king sized cashews soaked in water for 30 minutes
+- 2 tablespoon broken cashews or 10 to 12 king sized cashews soaked in water for 30 minutes

 - 1 black cardamom